 Letting go is a process.
 In this process we discover it is not worth our own sanity, our own inner peace, to carry such emotions towards another, who has caused us damage to our person.

-So, in this process of letting go of our emotional baggage, let us be patient with ourselves and one another, for this often takes time, time in being alone with our Father, so His love can enter those spaces of brokenness, those places of pained sorrow, those places of remembered hurts.
+So, in this process of letting go of our emotional baggage, let us be patient with ourselves and one another, for this often takes time, time in being alone with our Father, so His love can enter those spaces of desolation, those places of pained sorrow, those places of remembered hurts.

 It is a daily art of learning to surrender our hurtful emotions to our God.
 It is a daily devotion in meditating in His word, so the living word, the Christ Spirit, becomes the active agent in whose healing balm cleanses our internal repertoire of hurts.